nguyenphuocdai/dotnet-core-boilerplate-cv/README.md

 The Basic Idea is to save hours of development time.
 The users should be able to start off from the point all the technical aspects are already covered.
 The only thhing we need to worry is about implementing the Business Logic.
 I am planning this Project to have 2 realms - A Fluid UI Based ASP.NET Core 3.1 Razor Project and a WebAPI Project that provided data to public via valid JWT.

-## Give a Star ⭐️
-If you found this Implementation helpful or used it in your Projects, do give it a star.
-Thanks!
-Or, If you are feeling really generous, [Support the Project with a small contribution!](https://www.buymeacoffee.com/codewithmukesh)

 ### Tech Stack
 - ASP.NET Core 3.1 Razor Pages / Controllers / Web API
 - Entity Framework Core